fzjfjf/Py-DOS_simulator/README.md

 Disclaimer: The project is under construction, so the README may not reflect the actual changes in each revision

-PyDOS is a simple DOS simulator, that replicates some DOS functionalities, and adds other ones.
+PyDOS is a simple DOS shell simulator, that replicates some DOS functionalities, and adds other ones.

 ## Supported commands